Jumpscale/g8cockpit/docs/installation/prep/CloudSpace/CloudSpace.md

 ![](confirm-deploy-VFW.png)

-You will specify the name of cloud space when asked for **the name of the Cockpit** during the installation, which is a little confusing since the name you specify will both be used as the name of the Cockpit **and** the name of the cloud space where the virtual machine hosting the Cockpit will be created during the installation.
+You will specify the name of the cloud space when asked for **the name of the Cockpit** during the installation, which is a little confusing since the name you specify will both be used as the name of the Cockpit **and** the name of the cloud space where the virtual machine hosting the Cockpit will be created during the installation.

 > As noted above it is important not to use any capitals in the name of the cloud space, since you might otherwise end-up with the creation another cloud space with the exact same name, but then all in lower cases.